Global stocks rise, dollar mixed after recent U.S. data

 Brent crude futures for April settled down 45 cents at $109.85 a barrel.
 U.S. crude futures for April delivery fell 55 cents to settle at $102.20.

-Bond investors, as often is the case, were a bit more sceptical about the economic outlook.
+Bond investors, as often is the case, were a bit more skeptical about the economic outlook.

 "We have not been trading particularly well in the face of soft data prior to today," said David Ader, an interest rate strategist at CRT Capital.

-Note: (This version of the story was corrected to remove reference Nasdaq closed higher in paragraph five.)